Senzing/docker-python-db2-cluster-base/README.md

 # docker-python-db2-cluster-base

+## :warning: Obsolete

+This repository has not been updated to use the RPM/DEB installation of Senzing.

 ## Overview

 The `senzing/python-db2-cluster-base` docker image is a Senzing-ready, python 2.7 image for use with a cluster of DB2 databases.